I can't open PDF documents

 To all: please note that starting in Firefox 19, the built-in PDF Viewer may be activated in place of the application that previously handled PDFs.

-To manually change this setting, you can try the steps described in this article: View PDF files in Firefox without downloading them".
+To manually change this setting, you can try the steps described in this article: View PDF files in Firefox".
 In brief:

 (1) Open your Firefox Options/Preferences dialog